 ESG functions as a valuation technique that takes into account environmental, social and governance issues.
 ESG in the private sector is a set of criteria used to evaluate a company’s risks and practices.

-ESG frameworks are important to sustainable investing because they can help individuals or other corporations determine whether the company is in alignment with their values, as well as analyze the ultimate worth of a company for their purposes.
+ESG frameworks are important to sustainable investing because they can help individuals or other corporations determine whether the company is in alignment with their values, as well as analyse the ultimate worth of a company for their purposes.

 Some examples of ESG risk management include assessing climate change risks to regular operations, assessing workplace culture, company diversity, etc.